arcanemachine/phoenix-todo-list/support/containers/README.md

 - Run the Traefik-specific setup script:
   - `/traefik/setup`
     - This script configures the Traefik container and creates the `traefik-global-proxy` Docker network.
-      - To create the network manuall, run `docker network create traefik-global-proxy`.
+      - To create the network manually, run `docker network create traefik-global-proxy`.
 - Ensure that you set the required environment variable(s) before running Docker Compose:
   - `TRAEFIK_HOST`: The URL to use for the Traefik dashboard
-  - A generic `.env` file can be created using the `support/scripts/env-generate script`
+  - A generic `.env` file can be created using the `support/scripts/dotenv-generate script`
 - You will need to include the following Compose files when running this Traefik container Docker Compose:
-  - `./compose.traefik.yaml`
+  - `compose.traefik.yaml`
     - The Traefik container
-  - `./compose.traefik-config-[dev|prod].yaml`
+  - `compose.traefik-config-[dev|prod].yaml`
     - The Traefik container's environment-specific config
   - `compose.phoenix.yaml`
     - This project's Phoenix container